jeenunim/z-prefix-app/README.md

 3. From the integrated terminal type in "psql -U password" so that we can work inside of it as a user and add data tables.

-4. From here we will create our database by typing "CREATE DATABASE "name"".
-I like to use the name "inventory" here.
+4. From here we will create our database by typing "CREATE DATABASE inventory". it has to be "inventory" because that is what our docker-compose.yaml file will connect to.

 5. Next we will connect to our data base by using the command "\c "database"".